 Since 2008 he takes part in the trio project of Wolfgang Puschnig (alto sax and flute) with Jon Sass (tuba).
 They released a CD "Mutua" in 2012.

-Mamadous latest release „Barokan“ is from 2015 – a trio project together with Dramane Dembele on African flute and Claudio Spieler on percussion.
+Mamadous CD „Barokan“ in 2015 – was a trio project together with Dramane Dembele on African flute and Claudio Spieler on percussion.
 Even fans of classical chamber music would appreciate it.

-The next project, called "Douba Foli" is a Percussion Mania-tour with a CD-release in May 2016 with Abdoulaye and Modibo Diabate - two popular singers from Mali - plus Wolfgang Puschnig, Sigi Finkel and Jon Sass.
+The project "Douba Foli" was a Percussion Mania-tour with a CD-release in May 2016 with Abdoulaye and Modibo Diabate - two popular singers from Mali - plus Wolfgang Puschnig, Sigi Finkel and Jon Sass.

 In 2017 he was made Knight of the National Order (Chevalier de l'Ordre National) of Burkina Faso.